-We are organized as a pass-through entity for income tax purposes.
-As a result, our partners are responsible for federal income taxes on their share of our taxable income.
+Prior to our change in federal income tax status, we were organized as a pass-through entity for income tax purposes.
+As a result, our partners were responsible for federal income taxes on their share of our taxable income.
+Subsequent to our change in federal income tax status, we are subject to federal income taxes at the corporate statutory rate of 21%.